lsandig/Kirstine.jl/docs/src/tutorial.md

   - `s1`: a slightly post-processed [`DesignMeasure`](@ref)
   - `r1`: a [`DirectMaximizationResult`](@ref)
-    that contains additional information about the optimization run.
+    that contains diagnostic information about the optimization run.

 At the REPL, the solution is displayed as `designpoint => weight` pairs.